 You may be eligible for a discount or exemption on your Council Tax.

 You will need your Council Tax account number to apply.
-We may ask for proof of the information you are telling us.
+We may ask for evidence to support your application.

 How to apply